AdobeDocs/commerce-operations.en/help/tools/site-wide-analysis-tool/status.md

 ---
 # Status Attributes

-The following status info appears on the top end of the [!DNL Site-Wide Analysis Tool] screen.
+The following status information appears across the top level of the page in the [!DNL Site-Wide Analysis Tool] screen.

 **[!UICONTROL Environment]**: It shows the current environment of your Adobe Commerce website.
 Currently, there are only two possible environments that can be displayed on the [!DNL Site-Wide Analysis Tool] screen: [!UICONTROL Production] and [!UICONTROL Staging].
 The [!UICONTROL Production] environment is the live environment for launching and maintaining the live site.
 The [!UICONTROL Staging] environment is where services are tested before launching on the live website.